 Let’s start with federal laws.

-The Break Time for Nursing Mothers law was passed in 2010 as part of the Affordable Care Act.
+The first law, Break Time for Nursing Mothers, was passed in 2010 as part of the Affordable Care Act.
+The PUMP (Provide Urgent Maternal Protections) Act updated the original law in 2022, expanding the number of workers covered.

-It requires employers to provide two things for any breastfeeding employee covered by the law:
+These laws require employers to provide two things for any covered breastfeeding employee:

 - Break time to pump, and